 Stupor comes from the Latin stupeo , which Giovanni Semerano [1] compares with the Akkadian suppù, subbù (“to look upon something from afar, to form a concept,” etc.).
 This is particularly true in poetry.
 When I compose a poem, I look upon myself from afar, and from that distance I recognise myself.
 But what kind of distance is this?
-It is the distance between not being what you truly are and what you truly are within.
+It is the distance between not being what you truly are from afar and what you truly are within.
 It is this distance that stupefies me - stupet myself - and this recognition happens through that sentiment we call poetry.
 Poetry is first of all the presence of a feeling of stupor ; only if you stupes - if you are struck, astonished -can you feel that sentiment.
 Think of Pirandello’s Uno, nessuno e centomila and ask yourself why the protagonist cannot recognise himself.
-It is because he cannot feel that stupor , that looking‑upon himself from afar which allows one to recognise oneself from the distance between what one is not and what one is.
-He has becom...
+It is because he cannot feel that stupor , that looking within himself, which allows one to recognise oneself between what one is not and what one is.
+He has become so many exter...

 Laboratorio di scrittura